 A Guide to Padded Envelopes

 Padded envelopes are designed to give extra, padded protection to the contents of envelopes such as CDs, DVDs and other fragile objects.
 This section also contains protective envelopes which guard goods against water or scratching.
-Protective padded envelopes include Jiffy Bags, bubble bags and envelopes such as Jiffy Mailmiser, DuPont Tyvek envelopes and other plastic envelopes.
+Protective padded envelopes include Jiffy Bags, bubble bags, Jiffy Mailmiser, DuPont Tyvek and other plastic envelopes.